-Click on the area in which you are interested in volunteering below to register.
-You will receive an email with instructions about how to view the online training and will be put on an email listserv to get information on upcoming brief advice opportunities.
+To learn more about our work in these areas, click “More Information” below.
+You can sign up to view our online trainings and you will be put on an email listserv to get information on upcoming brief advice opportunities.

-- Estate Planning – Attorneys with less than 2 years estate planning experience complete an online training course prior to volunteering.
-Attorneys meet one-on-one with Baltimore City seniors at a day long clinic and prepare wills, advance medical directives and financial powers of attorney.
+- Estate Planning Clinics – Attorneys with less than two years of estate planning experience complete an online training course prior to volunteering.
+Attorneys meet one-on-one with Baltimore City seniors at a day-long clinic and prepare wills, advance medical directives, and financial powers of attorney.
 More information.

-- Utility Bill Clinics – Attorneys receive a 2 hour online training course and participate in a half day brief advice clinic in Baltimore City where they give brief legal advice to clients regarding water, gas, and electric bill disputes and shutoffs.
+- Utility Bill Clinics – Attorneys complete an online training course and participate in a half-day clinic in Baltimore City where they give brief legal advice to clients regarding water, gas, and electric bill disputes and shutoffs.
 More information.